-When Malala was born, she explains, everyone in her village felt sorry for her mother.
-Malala was born at dawn—in her community, an ominous sign.
-To make matters worse, Malala was a girl.
-As she puts it, women in her country are seen as being fit only for making food and birthing more children.
+Malala explains that she was born at dawn (traditionally a sign of luck in her community), but many people in the village still felt sorry for her family because Malala was a girl.
+As she puts it, women in her country are seen as second-class citizens, fit only for making food and birthing more children.

 Malala doesn’t always express her outrage, even in describing seemingly outrageous things.
 She can be surprisingly matter-of-fact about the sexism in her community—and its “ordinariness” makes it all the more sinister.